 Availability of Loans

 As we had notified you at the beginning of our Nordstreet review, the average investment size is quite high.
-Nordstreet doesn’t list as many new real estate projects, which makes the diversification of your real estate portfolio rather difficult.
+Nordstreet lists new loans on a daily basis which means that you won't suffer from cash drag.

 If you are just starting out, liquidity is something you should prioritize until you get more familiar with P2P lending.